|

 message -- that there are shortcuts to accomplishment and that performance

+is more important than character."
 The events leading up to Ashcroft's press conference began in June

 2003, when a track coach anonymously sent a used syringe to the US Anti-Doping